Water from the earth, still warm

 The Matchmaking Festival

-The festival started in the 1960s — nobody is quite sure who organized the first one — as a way to get single farmers and farm workers together in the slack season after the harvest.
+The tradition dates to 1857, when farmers and gentry came to take the spa waters in September after the harvest was in.
+Single people needed to meet.
+The town was already full of strangers in a good mood.
+The two facts combined.
 It became an event, then a tradition, then a machine.
-Now, every September, three weeks of dances, lotteries, introductions, and organized chaos.
+Now, every September, three weeks of dances, lotteries, introductions, and organised chaos.
 More marriages have started in the dance hall here than anywhere else in rural Ireland.

 The R480 and the Burren